These are the best golf stand bags for walking the course in 2025

-Best Golf Stand Bags 2023
+Best Golf Stand Bags – Jump to:

 Having a stand bag gives you much more freedom to get around on and off the course; in the car park, you can get the clubs straight out of the car and walk to the first tee, while during the round you can walk straight to your ball wherever it’s sitting, without having to worry about areas where trolleys can’t go.

-When looking for your new stand bag you want to make sure it’s lightweight, comfortable, and sits well on your back, which is important when you’re on the course for hours at a time.
-A divider that keeps clubs well organized and protected is always something to consider.
+When looking for your new stand bag, you want to make sure it’s lightweight, comfortable, and sits well on your back, which is important when you’re on the course for hours at a time.
+A divider that keeps clubs well organised and protected is always something to consider.
 You’ll need a stand bag that is rigid, strong, and will stand up to the elements, so maybe finding a waterproof bag is a good idea if you find yourself caught out in the rain often.

-If you find yourself thinking maybe a stand bag isn’t for you then check out our guide to the best golf cart bags instead.
+If you find yourself thinking maybe a stand bag isn’t for you, then check out our guide to the best golf cart bags instead.

 The best golf bag shortlist

-Best golf stand bag: Ping Hoofer Stand Bag | VIEW UK OFFER | VIEW US OFFER
+Best golf stand bag: Ping Hoofer Stand Bag | VIEW OFFER

-Best waterproof stand bag: Motocaddy Hydroflex Stand Bag | VIEW UK OFFER | VIEW US OFFER
+Best waterproof stand bag: Sun Mountain H2NO 14-Way Stand Bag | VIEW OFFER

-Best lightweight stand bag: Sun Mountain Eco-Lite Stand Bag | VIEW UK OFFER | VIEW US OFFER
+Best lightweight stand bag: Callway Hyperlite Zero Stand Bag | VIEW OFFER

-Best value stand bag: Wilson Staff Exo Lite Stand Bag | VIEW UK OFFER | VIEW US OFFER
+Best value stand bag: Wilson Staff Exo Lite Stand Bag | VIEW OFFER

-Best premium stand bag: Callaway HyperLite Zero Double Strap Stand Bag | VIEW UK OFFER | VIEW US OFFER
+Best premium stand bag: OGIO Shadow Stand Bag | VIEW OFFER

 Best golf stand bag